hynek/structlog/docs/configuration.rst

    While neither allows for customization using parameters yet, they may do so in the future.

 Calling :func:`structlog.get_logger` without configuration gives you a perfectly useful :class:`structlog.PrintLogger` with the default values explained above.
-I don't believe silent loggers are a sensible default.
+We don't believe silent loggers are a sensible default.

 Where to Configure